jonallured/shrt/README.md

 ## How does this work?

-Well, you have a yml file with your redirects and during the Middleman build phase, this file is used to create the [Redirect directives][r] in the htaccess file.
+Its easy - there's a yml file with your redirects and a `build` rake task writes [Redirect directives][r] for each one in a htaccess file.
 That file gets `rsync`ed to the server and Apache takes it from there.

 ## No really, how does this work?